Shipping Submarine Cable Spools (OOG Cargo)

 Cargo Insurance

-Obtain comprehensive cargo insurance (e.g., Institute Cargo Clauses) to cover potential damage or loss.
-The appropriate coverage level should reflect the cargo's value and the inherent risks associated with transporting such large and potentially fragile items.
+Obtaining comprehensive cargo insurance, such as coverage under the Institute Cargo Clauses, is essential to protect against potential damage or loss during transit.
+The appropriate coverage level should accurately reflect the cargo's value and the inherent risks associated with transporting such large and potentially delicate items.

 Customs & Compliance